knice/inquiry.ucsc.edu/source/_articles/2015-16/welcome.md

 ## The spirit of inquiry@UC Santa Cruz

-{% image 2015/scott-brandt.jpg resize:200 alt:"Vice chancellor of research Scott Brandt" class:"right middle" %}
+{% image 2015/scott-brandt.jpg magick:resize:200 alt:"Vice chancellor of research Scott Brandt" class:"left" %}

 Welcome to the inaugural issue of inquiry@UC Santa Cruz.
 The office of Research and University Relations are proud to sponsor this annual research magazine.
 The purpose of inquiry is to present a campus-wide snapshot of our world-class research and a sense of "who we are" as a community of researchers and to draw out the complex interplay between pioneering research at
 UCSC and our investigators' vision and passion.